isomerpages/moe-stanthonyspri/_the-anthonian-experience/CURRICULUM@SAPS/Environmental Education.md

 third_nav_title: CURRICULUM@SAPS
 ---
 <p>St. Anthony’s Primary School envisions every Anthonian to be an advocate
 of green living.
-Anthonians will be committed to caring and protecting their environment by practicing good and friendly green habits as responsible citizens.
-Environmental Education (EE) in St. Anthony’s Primary School adopts a whole school approach, to reach out to all staff and pupils to care for the environment as well as to raise awareness and understand current environmental issues.</p>
+Anthonians will be committed to caring for and protecting their environment by practising good and friendly green habits as responsible citizens.
+Environmental Education (EE) at St. Anthony’s Primary School adopts a whole-school approach to reach all staff and pupils, promoting environmental care and raising awareness of current environmental issues.</p>
 <p><strong>World Water Day activities</strong>
 </p>
-<p>On 22 March, SAPS celebrated World Water Day with a series activities
+<p>On 22 March, the SAPS celebrated World Water Day with a series of activities
-lined up for staff and students.
+planned for staff and students.
 Staff came to school dressed in blue to support the #GoBlue4SG movement by PUB.
 Anthonians learned about water-saving tips and water footprint through fun and games.
-One of the stations featured a tossing game made out of recyclables which was designed and made by our Environmental Science Club members.
-Other than recess activities, there are ongoing Water Wednesdays activities in class and on SLS where Anthonians learn more about the importance of water security and the need to protect our water resources.
-We encourage everyone to continue to use water wisely and make every drop 💧count.</p>
+One of the stations featured a tossing game made from recyclables, designed and created by our Environmental Science Club members.
+In addition to recess activities, there are ongoing Water Wednesdays activities in class and on SLS, where Anthonians learn more about the importance of water security and the need to protect our water resources.
+We encourage everyone to continue using water wisely and make every drop count.</p>
 <p></p>
 <p></p>
 <div class="isomer-image-wrapper">